 The human skeleton made of 206 individual bones that perform various important functions, protection, movement, including support, storage of minerals, and formation of blood cells.
 To ensure that the skeleton retains its ability to perform these functions, and to reduce disfigurement and pain, bones that become fractured should be repaired promptly and properly.
-Typically, a fractured bone is treated using a fixation device or an orthopedic implant, which reinforces the fractured bone and keeps it aligned during the healing process.
+Typically, a fractured bone is treated using a fixation device or an orthopedic implant, which reinforces the fractured bone and keeps it aligned during the healing process that can be accessed from Orthopedic Products Manufacturers.
 Fixation devices and orthopedic implants may take a variety of forms, including casts and fixators for external fixation, and bone plates, and rods, and/or fasteners (screws, wires, pins, etc.) for internal fixation, among others.

 Orthopedic rods may function as fracture fixation devices (e.g., intramedullary nails) and/or prosthetic devices (e.g., stem portions thereof), among others, received in the medullary canal of a broken and/or cut bone.
 For installation of the accessed from an end and/or side of the bone with an instrument such as an awl, saw, or drill.
 The medullary canal also may be prepared to receive the orthopedic rod, for example, by reaming and/or broaching to enlarge and/or shape the canal.
 After placement of a rod into the canal, the rod may be secured in position using fasteners, for example, by attaching the rod to only one fragment or, in the case of fixation, to two or more bone fragments disposed on opposing sides of a break or cut in the bone. the rod, therefore, may include a plurality of apertures (holes) that receive threaded fasteners, such as bone screws, which may be anchored in the bone adjacent to each aperture via an external thread.